assets not landing?

 My approach is simple:

-Three honest conversations tell me exactly where your story falls apart — and how to rebuild it so your team actually uses it.
+A few honest conversations with your team, audit of where you are now, and additional market and competitive research tell me exactly where your story falls apart — and how to rebuild it so your team actually uses it.

 I’m a product marketer who genuinely likes sales.